jonwhittlestone/words/_posts/2021-02-07-book-notes-no-rules-rules-netflix.md

 ---
 toc: true
 layout: post
-description: Notes on 'No Rules Rules, Netflix and the Culture of Reinvention' by Reed Hastings and Erin Meyer.
+description: Notes on 'No Rules Rules, Netflix and the Culture of Reinvention' by Reed Hastings and Erin Meyer.<br><br>Gripping storytelling on how to create and maintain a dynamic, flexible and creative engineering culture.
 categories: [book notes, work life, non-fiction]
 title: Book Notes - No Rules Rules
 image: http://www.howapped.com/assets/files/no-rules-rules-netflix.png